zachmccabe/zachmccabe.github.io/_travel/reading-list.md

 Test your assumptions within the cultural paradigm of the community where you're doing business, Khanna says.
 Your product, your playbook, your perspective will all need to be focused on the local community.
 Only then can you build local trust.
 And only then will your organization have what it needs to succeed.

-(I'm not sure how well terms like "developing economy" or "emerging market" will hold up in the new post-Trump, Covid-19 era of global trade.
+(I'm not sure how well terms like "developing economy" or "emerging market" are holding up.
 I just re-read Khanna's book, though, and it feels as relevant as ever.)

 In this same vein, another resource I like is a free, 2-part podcast by Freakonomics Radio on American culture: